-Last Updated on April 24, 2024 by Alex Horscroft
+Last Updated on June 26, 2024 by Alex Horscroft

-What Is Edge Tape?
+What Is Edge Tape in table tennis?

 Edge tape is a specialized type of table tennis tape that you adhere to the edge of your racket for protection.
 It comes in many different styles and it’s fairly cheap.
 You buy edge tape in reels of varying lengths much like any other kind of tape.

-Reasons To Use Edge Tape
+Reasons to Use Edge Tape in Table Tennis

 Rubber Protection